LAK132/lak/README.md

 This library is dual licensed under the Unlicense and MIT license.
 See LICENSE and UNLICENSE.
 Attribution would be nice but is not required.

+## Philosophy

+* Reserving address space should not increase physical memory usage on a hosted system.
+* Prefer dense allocation over sparse allocation.
+* Recursion is evil.
+* Abuse the type system whenever and wherever possible.
+* Types should be either primarily data (POD/C-structs) or primarily functionality (containers, traits), but not both (OOP).
+* `virtual` is a sign of systematic design failure.
+* Design APIs to be granular.

 ## Basic setup

 ### Windows